dbt-labs/snowflake_summit_formula1_workshop_draft/11-machine-learning-prep.md

 🧠 We’ll think about this as : “algorithms like numbers”.

-1. Create a new file under `ml/prep` called `covariate_encoding` copy the code below and save.
+1. Create a new file under `ml/prep` called `covariate_encoding.py` copy the code below and save.
     ```python
     import pandas as pd
     import numpy as np